Covariance Estimation for Matrix-valued Data: Introduction

 In this paper, we consider the covariance estimation problem for matrix-valued data under a much more challenging but realistic scenario.
 First, our method is distribution-free, which significantly differs from all the previous likelihood approaches.
-Second, we allow the dimensions of the matrix-valued data to be much larger than the sample size, i.e. they can diverge at the exponential rate of the sample size.
+Second, we allow the dimensions of matrix-valued data to be much larger than the sample size, e.g., they can diverge at the exponential rate of the sample size.
 Under this scenario, even if the matrix normal assumption is true, the MLE still does not exist due to overfitting.
 Our solution is to impose a bandable assumption on $\boldsymbol\Sigma^*_1$ and $\boldsymbol\Sigma^*_2$.
-This assumption has been widely adopted for time series with many scientific applications \citep{Friston1994,Visser1995}.
+This assumption has been widely adopted for time series with scientific applications \citep{Visser1995}.
 The resulting bandable covariance structure exhibits a natural order among variables, thus can naturally depict the spatial and/or temporal correlation of the matrix-valued data.
 We then incorporate the separable and bandable properties into one unified estimation framework, and propose an efficient computational algorithm to obtain banded and tapering covariance estimates.
-The convergence rates of the proposed estimators are derived under the high dimensional setting; and then compared to the theoretical results obtained in \citet{bickel2008regularized} and \citet{Cai2010} for vector-valued data.
-The proof is based on matrix perturbation theory and sheds new insights on high-dimensional regularized covariance estimation when taking the matrix structure of the data into account.
-To deal with potentially heavy-tailed matrix-valued data, we have further proposed robust banded and tapering covariance estimators and provided theoretical support for the robust estimates.
-Both simulation studies and two data applications from an electroencephalography study and an analysis of a gridded temperature anomalies dataset have confirmed the excellent performance of the proposed approaches.
+The convergence rates of the proposed estimators are derived and shown to be minimax optimal under the high-dimensional setting and appropriate tail conditions.
+A phase transition phenomenon of optimal bandwidth selection is revealed by analyzing the impact of parameter complexity on the minimax optimality regime.
+Our proof makes use of some new matrix analysis techniques including an $\epsilon$-net argument that assesses the impact of doubly bandable covariance structure, the newly-derived random matrix inequality \citep{zajkowski2020bounds} and the unilateral singular space perturbation bound \citep{cai2018rate}, which shed new insights on high-dimensional regularized covariance estimation while accounting for matrix structure in the data. {To deal with potentially heavy-tailed data, we further propose truncation-based robust banded and tapering covariance estimators.
+The truncation level is subtly analyzed to achieve an appropriate balance in bias-variance trade-off; and the corresponding convergence rate is derived.}